solo1h/aws-example/README.md

 **Prerequisites:**
 - `bash` or `sh` shell environment
 - Node Version Manager (`nvm`) with Node.js installed
-- Docker Compose for builds and local testing
+- Docker + Compose for builds and local testing
+- Free localhost TCP ports `5432`, `4567`, `3001` and `8000` for local testing

 **Setup Process:**

-Execute the `init.sh` script to install all necessary dependencies and configure the local development environment.
+Run `nvm use` in the project roon, and then - `init.sh` script to install NPM dependencies and pull docker images.

 Run the `build.sh` script to build and package all artifacts:
 - `api-service:latest` - Local Docker image containing the API service